-The Company's marketable securities are classified at FVTPL.
+The Company's marketable securities and share award liability are classified at FVTPL.
 The Company's cash and cash equivalents, other receivables and sundry receivables are classified at amortized cost and are measured using the effective interest method.
 The effective interest rate is the rate that discounts estimated future cash receipts over the expected life of the financial assets, or where appropriate, a shorter period.
 The amortized cost is reduced by impairment losses.